We've been featured in:

 Can I Claim If I Fall In The Street?

-You may be able to make a public liability claim after falling in the street if you can prove that third-party negligence occurred.
-Third-party negligence is when:
+You may be able to make a public liability claim after falling in the street if you can prove:

-The above make up the criteria for eligible personal injury claims.
-To discuss the question ‘Can I claim if I fall in the street?’ and find out whether your case meets the above criteria, get in touch on the number above.
+To discuss the question, ‘Can I claim if I fall in the street?’ and find out whether your case meets the above criteria, get in touch on the number listed in this article.

 Time Limits On Public Accident Claims

-The Limitation Act 1980 states that the general time limit to make a personal injury claim is 3 years, generally commencing from the day the accident happened.
+The Limitation Act 1980 states that the general time limit to start a personal injury claim is 3 years, generally commencing from the day the accident happened.

-However, if the claimant is younger than 18 years old or does not have the mental capacity to be able to make a claim, then this general time limit is paused.
-While the time limit is paused, the courts can assign a litigation friend to start legal proceedings for the claimant.
+However, if the claimant is younger than 18 years old or is mentally incapacitated, then the time limit is paused as neither can claim on their own.
+While there is a pause, the courts can assign a litigation friend to start legal proceedings for the claimant.

 If you contact us, our team can provide more information about whether your potential pavement accident claim is within the limitation period.